 11. Create a welcome kit

 This is a more common practice in the portrait and wedding photography industry, but it is also a good way to leave an impression with new clients.
 Answer the questions before they get the chance to ask them and even respond to questions they didn’t know they had.
 For instance, I created a welcome package for my business to consumer clients.
-They get my company’s brochure and checklists to prepare their home for the photo shoot and additional one for showings.
+They get my company’s brochure and checklists to prepare their home for the home staging and photo shoot and an additional one for showings.
 They also get a discount coupon for my Dutch book that’s all about tips and tricks for preparing and staging the house for sale.